zyedidia/micro/README.md

 - Extremely good mouse support.
   - This means mouse dragging to create a selection, double click to select by word, and triple click to select by line.
 - Cross-platform (it should work on all the platforms Go runs on).
-  - Note that while Windows is supported Mingw/Cygwin is not (see below).
+  - Note that while Windows is supported, Mingw/Cygwin is not (see below).
 - Plugin system (plugins are written in Lua).
   - micro has a built-in plugin manager to automatically install, remove, and update plugins.
 - Built-in diff gutter.